vorakl/vorakl.github.io/src/content/articles/canonical.rst

 |

+To remove the old website from search results there exist a few methods:

+- remove a page completely, so clients will be getting `404 Not Found`_ HTTP response.
+It is clearly not my case, as the old website responses with valid and existing web pages
+- restrict access to a page by asking clients to enter credentials.
+Then, the server will be sending `401 Unauthorized`_ HTTP response.
+This also won't work, as requires changing the configuration on the server-side
+- add an `HTML <meta> tag "robots"`_ with the value `noindex`_.
+That's exactly what I needed and can be implemented on the client-side.

+The last method allows setting different preferences per page right from the HTML code.
+That is, search engines must have access to a page to read it and find this instruction.
+This also means that all web pages with *robots* meta tag shouldn't be blocked even by a `robots.txt`_ file!

+|

 The last piece of the puzzle is the `canonical link relation`_ (*rel="canonical"*), which prevents duplicating content as long as the implemented redirect **is not permanent**.
 From the HTTP response's perspective, it happens when `the request has succeeded`_ and there is an indication for search engines that a resource has moved and should be associated with a new (preferred) location.

 |